SMUD Gives Estimated Time For Full Power Restoration After Downtown Fire

 Around 1,300 customers, including businesses and government buildings, were left powerless within a six-block radius.

 SMUD said Networks 1 and 3 were restored by 9 a.m.
-Wednesday, and 550 customers on Network 2 will remain without power until Friday’s expected restoration.READ MORE: Sierra Snow: Sacramento Family Stuck in Tahoe, Snowplow Driver Digs Out Vehicles
+Wednesday, and 550 customers on Network 2 will remain without power until Friday’s expected restoration.READ MORE: Man Makes It Snow In Folsom Just To Make His Community Happy

 Network 2 reportedly suffered extensive damage in the fire.